isitgeorge/RandomGift/README.md

 The configuration file can be found inside /plugins/RandomGift once the server has been started with RandomGift installed.

+Out of date configurations do not update themselves, you are required to either manually update the config file yourself or generate a new one and copy your previous configuration.

 <pre>
 # RandomGift configuration